-The Vatican Museums reopened to the public on 1 February 2021 with strict public safety measures in place.
+The Vatican Museums will have reopened to the public on 3 May 2021 with strict public safety measures in place.
 Now, only digital bookings are accepted at the Vatican.
 Moreover, all guests must wear masks throughout the duration of their visit, and they will undergo mandatory temperature checks before entry.
 Hand sanitizer gels are also available for public use and now the maximum capacity of a guided tour is restricted to 20.

 Are Vatican Museum tickets available online in 2021?

 Yes.
 The Vatican Museum is only accepting online reservations now.
 You can book your Vatican tickets online.

 What is the maximum group size for guided tours of the Vatican?